 IMPORTANT: Yes, there are now some issues, but peer to peer is still the go-to place for funding as the mainstream Bankers still really only consider SME’s who can offer adequate security first.

 2.THE PEER TO PEER MODEL AND ITS ISSUES

 As stated above the peer to peer model works on platforms that require uploaded data.
 This usually takes the form of accounts, management accounts, bank statements, and the asset and liability statement of the borrower.

 This is processed by the platform as the first stage of the decision process.

-Human interaction comes in the form of the underwriter who may ask questions, and these are usually answered and resolved by any broker involved.
+Human interaction comes in the form of the underwriter who may ask questions, which are usually answered and resolved by any broker.

 Nearly all platforms work on a sales/commission basis.
 Obviously, the peer to peer lenders are not banks – it is not their money.
 As this market and loans have matured problems have started start to arise.

 This coupled with the late arrival of the FCA, ‘to the party’ has seen any number of problems.